uwe-koeckemann/uwe-koeckemann.github.io/docs/01-getting-started/01-overview/index.md

 ## Types

 Types specify subsets of the language.

+They are used to:

+1. Describe models used by AI algorithms (e.g., a planning domain, machine learning data or models, a logical knowledge base).
+2. Describe applications specific input/output models.
+This allows to write application specific models without choosing an AI approach.

-Consider the following exampl: the language contains any set mixing symbols, numbers, variables, etc.
+Consider the following example: the language contains any set mixing symbols, numbers, variables, etc.

     { 1 2 3 a b c }